d2l-ai/d2l-en/chapter_introduction/index.md

 The 16 adult men were asked to line up in a row, when leaving church.
 Their aggregate length was then divided by 16 to obtain an estimate for what now amounts to 1 foot.
-This 'algorithm' was later improved to deal with misshapen feet---the 2 men with the shortest and longest feet respectively were sent away, averaging only over the remainder.
+This "algorithm" was later improved to deal with misshapen feet---the 2 men with the shortest and longest feet respectively were sent away, averaging only over the remainder.
 This is one of the earliest examples of the trimmed mean estimate.